simrenbasra/simys-blog/_posts/2024-08-02-my_first_post.md

 date: 2024-08-02
 ---

-## Introduction

 Hi, my name is Simren!

 I recently transitioned from a career as a software development consultant in fintech to pursue my passion for data science.
 With a background in computer science and an interest in knowing more about the world of data, I decided to do a three-month intensive bootcamp to jumpstart my journey into data science.

 ## My Background